-Since the start of the COVID-19 pandemic in December 2019, more than
+Since the start of the COVID-19 pandemic in late 2019, there have been more than

 Viruses in the

-In this article, we’re going to take a look at a look at why COVID-19 may cause pink eye and what other eye symptoms people with COVID-19 may experience.
+In this article, we’re going to take a look at why COVID-19 may cause pink eye, and what other eye symptoms people with COVID-19 may experience.

 In comparison, the

-The researchers examined 1,167 people with either mild or severe COVID-19.
+The researchers examined a total of 1,167 people with either mild or severe COVID-19.

 Only 0.7 percent of people with mild symptoms developed pink eye, while it occurred in 3 percent of people with severe symptoms.